Quick Introduction to HTML

 Many letters from Western European alphabets are also among the HTML character entities.
 For a complete list, see HTML 4 Character Entities.

-Note that, while it is acceptable to include any particular character in a document this way, you should not not use the character entities for typing text, say, French or Greek.
+Careful: although it is acceptable to include any particular character in a document this way, do not use the character entities for typing text, say, French or Greek.
 That is not what they are for.
 This is a job for a character encoding.
 By specifying the document’s encoding, one can accommodate (almost) any of the world’s writing systems.

-‘‘ left single quote ’’ right single quote; apostrophe ““ left double quote ”” right double quote —— “m” (long) dash –– “n” (short) dash You probably don’t want to use HTML character entities to make curley quotes.
-But if you type these characters directly into your document, be sure that the character encoding makes it plain how they are to be interpreted.
-See Internationalizaton: Curley quotes and dashes.
+You probably don’t want to use HTML character entities to make curly quotes.
+But if you type these characters directly into your document, be sure that the character encoding makes it plain how the browser should interpret them.
+See Internationalization: Curley quotes and dashes.

 Lists

 HTML is especially well suited for outline-style documentation, such as this document.
-It provides several flexible types of lists, which may be nested.
+It provides several flexible types of lists.
+One list can appear inside another.

 Ordered lists